Small-Cap

 Exits into strength: how Gon takes profits

 ▶ 5m 27sA question from host Ashley: what is Gon's process for selling?
 He always sells into strength — never waits for a fixed price target.
 His method: peel off 1/3 of the position as it pushes up, then if it confirms and continues, he may add back before peeling again.
 He never uses static targets in small-cap high-volatility names because the range of outcomes is too wide.
-Strength in price action is the signal; when momentum visibly slows he's reducing, not waiting.
+His approach is reactive rather than predictive: collect the data the market is giving, and when momentum visibly slows, reduce — don't wait.
+Strength in price action is the signal.

 Post-market trading: why the squeeze is smoother after hours